alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 The default credentials are *root/linux*.

-Configure a network according to your needs.
+Configure DPU's network and other parameters according to your needs if ignition/combustion config wasn't used during the install.

 *below is the example of SLE MICRO 6.0 with a cockpit console installed on the BlueField-3*